blosavio/fastester/README.md

           </td>
           <td>
             <p>
               Directory to find benchmark data, appended to <code>:results-url</code>.
+Note: Every <code>edn</code> file in this directory will be used to create a datum in the document.
+Errant data files will produce confusing entries in charts and tables.
             </p>
           </td>
         </tr>